ankushBoL/log4j-aws-appenders/docs/jsonlayout.md

  `level`        | The level of the log message: DEBUG, INFO, WARNING, ERROR.
  `message`      | The logged message.
  `processId`    | The PID of the invoking process, if available (this is retrieved from `RuntimeMxBean` and may not be available on all platforms).
  `exception`    | The stack trace of an associated exception, if one exists.
-This is exposed as an array of strings, with the first element being the location where the exception was caught.
+This is exposed as an array of strings, Corresponding to the separate lines from `Throwable.printStackTrace()`: the first line identifies the exception, subsequent lines contain the stack trace.
  `mdc`          | The mapped diagnostic context, if it exists.
 This is a child map containing whatever entries are in the MDC.
  `ndc`          | The nested diagnostic context, if it exists.
 This is a single string that contains each of the pushed entries separated by spaces (yes, that's how Log4J provides it).
  `locationInfo` | The location where the logger was called.
 This is a child object with the following components: `className`, `methodName`, `fileName`, `lineNumber`.